neovim/neovim/CONTRIBUTING.md

 - CI builds are compiled with [`-Werror`][gcc-warnings], so compiler warnings will fail the build.
 - If any tests fail, the build will fail.
 See [test/README.md#running-tests][run-tests] to run tests locally.
-  Passing locally doesn't guarantee passing the CI build, because of the different compilers and platforms tested against.
 - CI runs [ASan] and other analyzers.
     - To run valgrind locally: `VALGRIND=1 make test`
     - To run Clang ASan/UBSan locally: `CC=clang make CMAKE_FLAGS="-DCLANG_ASAN_UBSAN=ON"`